-The typical percentage retained to manage subcontractors is between 15% and 20% of all funding drawn down against the provision delivered.
-Each subcontractor’s performance will be measured during a contractual year against a set of performance criteria, as detailed in the Subcontract Agreement, which will determine the management fee set for the subsequent 6 months.
-The management fee will be reviewed in January each year and agreed accordingly.
+The typical percentage retained is between 15% and 20% of all funding drawn down against the provision delivered.
+Each subcontractor’s performance will be measured during a contractual year against a set of performance criteria, as detailed in the Subcontract Agreement, which will determine the fee set for the subsequent 6 months.
+The fee will be reviewed in January each year and agreed accordingly.

-This figure represents the total cost that PTP incurs in effectively identifying, selecting and managing all subcontracted provision.
+This figure represents the total cost that PTP incurs in effectively identifying, selecting and supporting all subcontracted provision.
 Subcontractors are supported by their own dedicated Supply Chain Manager and Business Support administration team.
 PTP evaluates, monitors and where necessary sets targets for improvement, providing guidance, training and sharing good practice across the partnership to improve delivery to our customers.

 Our comprehensive programme of support and compliance measures ensure that public funds are protected and used effectively, and subcontractors are supported to develop their provision and expand their business.
 The level of support will vary dependent upon the needs of the individual subcontractor, however PTP will provide any additional support that we deem necessary to ensure the quality of teaching and learning and the success rates of any subcontracted provision.
 All organisations can also benefit from the following:

 - Support to develop Learner Voice Strategies